KKshitiz/git-learn/README.md

 ## Unstaging files:
 - git reset -- <path>
 - git restore: made changes to files>not staged>git restore>undo the changes
+- git restore --staged : made changes to files>staged>run command> unstage the changes>changes will remain, just will be removed from the staging area

 ## Remotes: